The Pediatric Bowel Management Program

 - Spinal defects

 - Severe constipation without known cause (idiopathic constipation)

-In addition to providing medical services, the Pediatric Bowel Management Program at Winthrop provides concierge service to help families with airline reservations, ground transportation, hotel arrangements and entertainment in the greater metropolitan New York area.
+In addition to providing medical services, the Pediatric Bowel Management Program at NYU Winthrop provides concierge service to help families with airline reservations, ground transportation, hotel arrangements and entertainment in the greater metropolitan New York area.

 A Dedicated Team of Pediatric Specialists

-Fredric Daum, M.D. is the current medical director of the Pediatric Bowel Management Program and chief of Winthrop’s Division of Pediatric Gastroenterology, Hepatology and Nutrition.
+Fredric Daum, M.D. is the current medical director of the Pediatric Bowel Management Program and chief of NYU Winthrop’s Division of Pediatric Gastroenterology, Hepatology and Nutrition.
 Dr. Daum is a member of the Pull-thru Network, one of the largest organizations in the world dedicated to the needs of those born with an anorectal malformation or colon disease and associated diagnoses.